scheb/tombstone/README.md

 3) Configure the graveyard

 All tombstones are sent to a "graveyard".
 By default the graveyard isn't doing anything with the tombstones.
 You have to register a handler.
-What you usually want is the `StreamHandler` , which it writes human-readable information to a log file.
+What you usually want is the `StreamHandler` , which writes human-readable information to a log file.

 ```php
 $streamHandler = new \Scheb\Tombstone\Handler\StreamHandler("$logDir/tombstones.log");